Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 You probably don't associate Kraków (or Poland in general) with ice cream.
 However, Poles love this sweet treat and you'll find plenty of places to buy it in the city.
 Just learn the word lody and point to the flavour to enjoy a delicious bite.

 Although shops are open all year round, summer is the peak season for ice cream.
-The best ice-cream parlours have long queues, which will help you to know where to go for a guaranteed treat.
+The best ice-cream parlours have long queues, which will help you to know where to go.

-To make sure you get it right the first time, here are two recommendations for where to buy your ice cream:
+To make sure you get it right the first time, here are two recommendations for buying your ice cream:

 • Good Lood: just by looking at the queues you'll realise that this is one of Kraków's favourite places.
 As a curiosity, every evening at 8pm they publish on their app the flavours they are going to add the following day to their usual four (chocolate, cream, raspberry and salty caramel).